ISFL: Federated Learning for Non-i.i.d. Data with Local Importance Sampling

 \section{Conclusion}

 In this paper, we investigated the label-skewed non-i.i.d. data quagmire in federated learning and proposed a local importance sampling based framework, ISFL.
 We derived the theoretical guarantees of ISFL, as well as the solutions of the optimal IS weights using a water-filling approach.
 In particular, we improved the theoretical compatibility with the neural network models by relaxing the convexity assumptions.
-The ISFL algorithm was also developed and evaluated on the CIFAR-10 dataset.
+The ISFL algorithm was also developed and evaluated on the CIFAR-10 \& CIFAR-100 datasets.
 The experimental results demonstrated the improvement of ISFL for the non-i.i.d. data from several aspects.
-ISFL promotes the accuracy of basic FL and nearly reaches the performance of the centralized model using the integrated non-i.i.d. data.
-ISFL also shows its potentials on sampling efficiency and data robustness.
+ISFL not only promotes the accuracy of basic FL, but also shows its potentials on convergence, explainability, sampling efficiency and data robustness.
 This is significant for FL, especially for the mobile light-weight scenarios.

 For future work, more tests on the theorems and the performance of ISFL can be investigated.
 For instance, the finer-grained analysis of the parameter deviation and the gradient Lipschitz approximation can be studied.
 The other types of non-i.i.d. settings such as feature based non-i.i.d. cases shall also be considered.
 The potential strengths for local personalization can be further developed by setting the $\{p_i\}$ different for each client.
-In addition, since ISFL is a local sampling federated scheme, it can be easily migrated into other emerging FL frameworks as a key operation block.
+In addition, since ISFL is a local sampling federated scheme, it can be easily migrated into other emerging FL frameworks as a key operation block. \appendices